ErillLab/ViPhy/README.md

 - "output_folder": Folder in which the outgoing files will be located.
 - "genome_accessions": List of lists that contains the identifier of the files you want to download from Genbank database.
 - "e_value": Number of expected hits of similar score that could be found just by chance
+- "distance_function": Type of function that will be used to calculate the distance between two sequences.
+It should be "d0", "d4" or "d6".

 ## Other files